razawi/angular-flashCards-client/README.md

-This Is currently a skelaton of UI for the betterFlashCards project, the [API Server](https://github.com/razawi/flash-cards-servers) Is a more mature project and Includes more general Information.
+This Is currently an angular basic UI for the betterFlashCards project,

-the current skelaton Is mostly code snippets to draw the data and later Integrate In frameworks such as react and angular and mobile wrap with react native and cordova
+The [API Server](https://github.com/razawi/flash-cards-servers) Is a more mature project and Includes more general Information.